 Demography, Family & Life Course conducts research on topics such as family formation and dissolution, employment patterns and consequences, migration, and population health and mortality.
 Faculty and graduate students in these areas are affiliated with the nationally renowned Minnesota Population Center and the Life Course Center, attracting graduate students and post-doctoral students from all over the world to conduct studies of the life course.

 Global, Transnational & Comparative Sociology

 Global, Transnational & Comparative Sociology focuses on ideas, practices, literature, and information from beyond the United States' borders—geographic and intellectual—to find varieties of analytic tools to understand complex and connected social worlds.

-Inequalities & Culture analyzes the meaning, making, and significance of key boundaries, document patterns of discrimination and prejudice in policies and practices, to unpack the mechanisms by which these inequalities are perpetuated and reproduced.
+Inequalities & Culture analyzes the meaning, making, and significance of key boundaries and documents patterns of discrimination and prejudice in policies and practices to unpack the mechanisms by which these inequalities are perpetuated and reproduced.

 Law, Crime, Punishment & Human Rights